G. E. Moore: Career

+Death

 Moore died in England in the Evelyn Nursing Home on 24 October 1958.
 He was cremated at Cambridge Crematorium on 28 October 1958 and his ashes interred at the Parish of the Ascension Burial Ground in the city.
 His wife, Dorothy Ely (1892–1977), was buried there.
 Together, they had two sons, the poet Nicholas Moore and the composer Timothy Moore.